 He’s beloved by Reese Witherspoon and fans all over the globe.
 He has his own book and calendar and iPhone cases.
 He sports a world-class overbite and he’s not afraid to show it off.
 He’s Tuna the dog, a 4-year-old Chiweenie—that’s a cross between a dachshund and a Chihuahua—with 1.4 million Instagram followers.
 In honor of his cover story in this month’s edition of Southwest: The Magazine, which Pace publishes, here are a few things this social media–savvy mutt can teach you about how to build and nurture an audience.

-When Tuna’s owner, Courtney Dasher, started his Instagram account in the fall of 2011, she had no social media presence of her own and no intentions of making her pet famous.
+When Tuna’s owner, Courtney Dasher, started his Instagram account in the fall of 2011, she had no social media presence of her own and no intention of making her pet famous.
 What she did have was a year’s worth of photos.
 She resolved to post one each day along with a playful caption, written from her perspective, about his canine exploits.
 More than three and a half years later, she’s still doing it.

 Early on, no one likely would have noticed if Courtney skipped a day, but she continued to post.
 Now it’s something her fans actively seek out.
 As evidenced by the thousands of comments on each snap, Tuna is a bright spot in many of their days.
 His goofy grin, shriveled neck and funny poses provide a welcome pause from the hustle and bustle of real life.